 She shook her head and sighed again.

 The memories that had led him to sit down with her stirred like a forgotten dream, and he wondered, Have I met her before?

 “There were times I wondered if you’re real,” she told him.
 Her big eyes narrowed, and she said, “That’s your fault for questioning your own existence.
 How can I be sure, if you’re not?”

 “Why were you looking for me?”
 Avril asked, ignoring her strange question, and wondering what to do with her.

-With her right elbow on the tabletop, she put her right hand to her forehead and leaned into it.
-She closed her eyes and looked so tired Avril had to stifle a yawn.
+She plonked her right elbow on the tabletop, put her right hand to her forehead and leaned into it.
+She closed her eyes and looked so tired Avril almost had to stifle a yawn.

 Her head snapped up, and those big eyes locked on to him.
 “Zin.”

 “Avril,” she said in a rush, and Avril wondered if she’d said his name at the same time as him or just so soon after that it felt like the same time.
-After, she said it after.
-She must have.
+After, she said it after, he thought, but he wasn’t sure.